smashmath/smashmath/_projects/newnormalized.md

 3. Solve the one system of initial value problems detailed above \eqref{method}
 4. Get $$Y_n$$ and obtain the others recursively

+You could also take the first row of $$e^{Bt}$$, but that is pretty much equivalent to method 3.
+Also, $$n\times n$$ matrix exponentials are much harder to obtain than solving one $$n\times n$$ system of first order initial value problems.

 When discussing using a "computer" I'm generally imagining putting it into Wolfram Alpha or MATLAB.
+I usually prefer doing stuff by hand though, to be honest.

 Generally, the pattern is that all of these methods are "fine" for the second order case and require *approximately* the same amount of work by hand.
 Some are better than others for the third order case using certain shortcuts.
 But for fourth order and higher, doing things by hand gets to be too difficult.